 These are vaccinates that are recommended for every cat and kitten, no matter if they are indoor or outdoor.

-FVRCP stands for Feline Viral Rhinotracheitis, Calicivirus, and Panleukopenia.
-This combination vaccine protects against three common and highly contagious diseases in cats.
+1. FVRCP: FVRCP stands for Feline Viral Rhinotracheitis, Calicivirus, and Panleukopenia.
+This combination vaccine protects against three common and highly contagious diseases in cats:

 2. Rabies